Gov. Cuomo Announces Movie Theaters In Areas Outside NYC With Few Coronavirus Infections Can Reopen Oct. 23

 There will be restrictions on audience size and other precautions in place, Cuomo said.

-Movie theaters in New York City are not included; counties must have a positivity rate below 2% on a 14-day rolling average and be without any “cluster zones.”
+Movie theaters in New York City, Rockland County and Orange County are not included; counties must have a positivity rate below 2% on a 14-day rolling average and be without any “cluster zones.”

 Audiences will be restricted to 25% of capacity with a maximum of 50 people per screen, Cuomo said at his briefing.
 Masks will be required and there will be assigned seating to ensure social distancing.